-“Mommy… why does that boy dress like a girl?” asked my then 4-year-old son one day while we traveled on a public bus.
-I was stunned, not because I was unprepared to answer his question, but because I didn’t think he would be cognizant of transgendered people at such a young age.
+“Mommy … why does that boy dress like a girl?” asked my then-4-year-old son one day while we traveled on a public bus.
+I was stunned, not because I was unprepared to answer his question but because I didn’t think he would be cognizant of transgendered people at such a young age.
 I calmly explained that some people want to dress in certain ways to express how they feel inside.
-He then asked, “So some boys want to be girls?,” to which I simply responded, “Yes.”
+He then asked, “So some boys want to be girls?”
+I simply responded, “Yes.”

 I didn’t think it necessary at the time to get into an elaborate discussion about gender identity, sexual orientation and the like, but I knew I needed to answer his questions to the point of resolution within his 4-year-old brain.

 And so, when is the best time to have “The Talk?”

 While acknowledging that it is necessary, most parents will admit discussing sexual topics with their children isn’t the easiest thing to do.
 Many adults, those over the age of 30 especially, never had focused, positive, nurturing conversations about sex with their own parents growing up.
 The most “sex talk” some of us received was simply, “Don’t come home pregnant!” or “Don’t get anyone pregnant!” with the occasional threats on our lives if we dared to do so.

 There weren’t as many conversations about contraception or protection from sexually transmitted infections/diseases (STI/Ds) either, and that’s likely attributed to the lack of knowledge back then.
 HIV/AIDS wasn’t the No. 1 killer of Black women in my age bracket back then, either.
 Now more than ever before, teaching our children about sex and sexuality is essential to their growth into adulthood.
 Although every child and parent is different, here are some suggestions on when to approach certain topics based on age and how you might best address them: